-Advanced Electricity and Magnetism is an extension of the skills and concepts learned in Conceptual Physics.
-These concepts will be more rigorously explored and use more sophisticated mathematical tools than were used in conceptual physics (geometry, trigonometry, functions, pre-calculus, and some calculus).
-The goal is to develop tools and intuition capable of describing the physical world at a very general level.
+The goal of Advanced Physics is to develop tools and intuition capable of describing the physical world at a very general level, using more sophisticated mathematical tools such as geometry, trigonometry, functions, pre-calculus, and calculus.
 The topics studied during this term include electricity, electrostatics and electric fields, magnetic fields, and the interplay between electric and magnetic fields.
 This course is extensively laboratory based while developing the theoretical ideas of an introductory college physics course.
-Students will be required to draw conclusions based on evidence gathered with such devices as batteries, bulbs, capacitors, wires, hand generators, and motors.
+Students are required to draw conclusions based on evidence gathered with such devices as batteries, bulbs, capacitors, wires, hand generators, and motors.
 If time allows, the course may also include electromagnetic radiation (light, x-rays, microwaves, etc.) as an extension.

-Prerequisites: Physics Foundations and Physics Applications: Engineering (previously Conceptual Physics) or equivalent AND departmental permission.
+Prerequisites: Physics Foundations and Physics Applications: Engineering (previously Conceptual Physics) or equivalent or departmental permission.
 Offered at the Honors level only.

 • Grades: 11th, 12th